IHE/RAD.IMR/input/pagecontent/volume-1.md

 While Report Content Structure and Report Content Encoding Structure focus on imposing structure to data elements, they do not impose any requirements on how these data elements will be presented to the user.
 The FHIR Composition resource is designed for presentation structure using elements like *section*.

-> In FHIR R4, FHIR DiagnosticReport and Composition are two independent resources with no explicit relationship.
-HL7 is working on integrating FHIR DiagnosticReport and Composition to enable better presentation structure.
+> As of FHIR R4, FHIR DiagnosticReport and Composition are two independent resources with no explicit relationship.
+Future versions of FHIR may integrate FHIR DiagnosticReport and Composition to enable better presentation structure.

 Report Presentation is out of scope for IMR.